jordanmollot/SharedBudgetAPI/README.md

 SCENARIO, PROBLEM & DESCRIPTION

-People like to make personal budgets, but it would be helpful for groups of people to be able to make a shared budget.
+People like to make personal budgets, but it would be helpful for groups of people to be able to make shared budgets.
 A shared budget can be helpful whether it's because people live together and they want to keep their finances transparent or maybe they're planning an event with friends or co-workers and want to keep spending under a certain amount of money.

 This app allows users to create a shared budget for a group of people.
-Each user can see all the transactions and add transactions, but only the budget admin can remove or update transactions.
+Each user can see all the transactions, add transactions, remove and update transactions.
 There can be more than one budget admin if desired.
 Each transaction will have a  category (ie- utilities, eating out, entertainment, etc.) and each category will either be an expense or income.
-In addition to viewing all the transactions, users can also view transaction by category, income or expense.
+In addition to viewing all the transactions, users can also view transactions by category, income or expense.

 TECHNICAL COMPONENTS